Caring for Our Community

 Fostering Priestly Service

 For many of the early years, the Catholic Church in Florida relied on missionary priests from the Northeast, Ireland and Spain to administer the Sacraments and minister to people of all ages in need.
-Since its founding, 132 priests have been ordained to serve the people of God in the Diocese of St. Petersburg and there has been an intentional effort to foster the development of local vocations (number as of 1/2021).
+Since its founding, 132 priests have been ordained to serve the people of God in the Diocese of Saint Petersburg and there has been an intentional effort to foster the development of local vocations (number as of 1/2021).